himalachudel/FDSFE_HAcharya/HW7/README.md

 **Reasons for the graph being bad**

-- Expression of data in 3D format is making it look messy and misleading to some extent
+- Distortion: Expression of data in 3D format is making it look messy and misleading to some extent

-- Fitting in too many variables in a single graph
+- Distraction: Fitting in too many variables in a single graph

 - Unevenly spaced axes.
 The voltage axis has 0.2 spacing and 0.1 spacing at equal distances.
 The same is the case for the Flowing Rate axis.

-- The bar height exudes a false impression on viewers.
+- Ambiguity: The bar height exudes a false impression on viewers.
 2.9 V bar is 2-3 times taller than 2.0 V bar.
 Similarly, 316 mL/min bar is as taller as 0 mL/min bar.